vSphere:

 Now configure the NetFlow Settings

-- Switch IP address – leave it blank if you want to see multiple individual device IP’s, otherwise put in an IP, and the NetFlow collector will see the distributed switch as a single network device instead of as multiple devices corresponding to each host.
+4. Switch IP address – leave it blank if you want to see multiple individual device IP’s, otherwise it is recommended to input in an IP, and the NetFlow collector will see the distributed switch as a single network device instead of as multiple devices corresponding to each host.
 (Note: In an IPv6 environment, the ESXi hosts ignore the switch IP address)

 Then click OK to confirm.